hereAlexT/dont-remember/report/report.md

 ## Reflections

 During the process of designing and implementing the project proposal for the "Don't Remember" application, We have learned several valuable lessons that would influence our approach in future projects.
 The biggest learning experience was the process of designing the architecture and how to test it.
-When given the project proposal, the presense of quality attributes greatly helped delever a quality product.
+When given the project proposal, the presense of quality attributes greatly helped deliver a quality product.
 Without it, we would have struggled to find the best solution to deliver the functionality.
 We were able to make important changes to the implementation and architecture by considering how we would be able to deliver and test the quality attributes.
 This allowed us to design for the future.
 Additionally, designing an architecture first proved to make development substancially easier and also made it easier to split tasks between team members.
-For future project, we will be using quality attriutes and designing architecures to achieve the best implementation, as this project proves how beneficial it can be.
-Considering what we would do differently, we would change and add the quality attributes to more suitibly fit the project.
-At the start of the projet, the quality attributes were just a way to achieve marks.
-However, once it started to influence and design and helped us design for the future, it was evident that it was an important tool that should be used for design.
-So, if we could do it again, we would consider changing the quality attributes to better suit the project.
+For future projects, we will be using quality attributes and designing architecures to achieve the best implementation, as this project proves how beneficial it can be.

+Another important learning experience was setting up test suites.
+At the start we only implemented these as a requirment to demonstrate our evaluations.
+It was assumed that it was going to be another functionality we had to deliver.
+However, once we implemented this, we noticed how much time it saved us in the long run.
+By writing the tests, we were able to debug early.
+And by ensuring the functionality worked after every change, it freed other developers working on different aspects of the project from having to debug their own code and code of others.
+This was apparent during the development of the CLI tool, where we had already created the API functionality and its test suites.
+We only had to debug the CLI tool, as we knew that the functionality can already deliver everything in the tests.

+For what we could do differently, we would start testing much earlier.
+Preferably during the development of the functionality.
+As when we wrote the tests after finishing writing the functionality, there were alot of errors.
+And some developers were writing other pieces of the functionality, that depended on other functionality, became stuck.
+Another way to improve in the future is to use GitHub actions to automate tests on the repository.
+Running the tests was expected of the developers, but not enforced.
+And to ensure that nothing slipped through the cracks, automated tests on our repository after every push could help as catch errors early.